 With a baguette under one arm and a hefty copy of Larousse under the other, some French speakers lament the world’s obsession with the language of Shakespeare… and Trump.

 After all, French is the language of the enlightenment, culture, love-making and post-coital cigarettes!
 It has inspired over two-thirds of the English language.
 As many guardians of the language will tell you (repeatedly), French is spoken by over 220 million people worldwide.
+With this in mind, learning French online doesn’t seem that bad of an idea.

 Surely Francophones should focus on mastering their own language before succumbing to the tyranny of English?